seedifferently/the-great-web-framework-shootout/README.rst

    http://blog.curiasolutions.com/the-great-web-framework-shootout/

-Will you please add XYZ to the results?
+"Will you please add XYZ to the results?"
 ================================================================================

 Maybe, if you can convince me that enough people would be interested in having